 Modes of corporate governance and mediation of disputes between the joint venture partners

-The board of a company plays a pivotal role in its governing and decision-making process, and is authorised and empowered to do so by the Companies Act.
-It has the responsibility to comply with the law that affects the company’s corporate governance structure, the ambitions of the promoters and the rights of stakeholders, all of which are reflected in the actions of the board.
-Recently, joint venture entities have adopted creative arrangements with respect to appointment of key managerial persons to ensure that every joint venture partner has a say in the day-to-day management of the joint venture.
-This includes the appointment of the chief executive officer by the joint venture parties on a rotational basis or designating different key managerial personnel by different joint venture parties.
+The board of a company plays a pivotal role in its governance and decision-making process, and is authorised and empowered to do so by the Companies Act.
+It has the responsibility to comply with the laws that affect the company’s corporate governance structure, the ambitions of the promoters and the rights of stakeholders, all of which are reflected in the actions of the board.
+However, in the event the non-resident investing party appoints non-resident directors, then such directors are typically not involved in the day-to-day affairs of the joint venture company, since several powers for the ease of everyday working are delegated by the board to the executive management of the company.
+Hence, to retain more control over the day-to-day affairs of the company, such non-resident investing parties shall also appoint resident directors who can act as executive or whole-time directors and manage the daily operations of the joint venture company.
+Recently, joint venture entities have adopted creative arrangements with respect to the appointment of key managerial persons to ensure that every joint venture partner has a say in the day-to-day management of the joint venture.
+This includes the appointment of the chief executive officer by the joint venture parties on a rotational basis or designating different key managerial personnel by the joint venture parties.
 The Companies Act also provides onerous duties and corresponding liabilities for such key managerial personnel.
 Providing insiders with a whistle-blowing mechanism with safeguards against retaliation is an effective way in which concerns can be reported to the audit committee or the joint venture company’s board.
 The minority investor’s nominee on the board or the committee, as the case may be, would have sufficient awareness of any foul play at a very nascent stage and would enable the minority investor to take corrective action.

 Kotak committee report and anticipated reforms in corporate governance

-The SEBI committee on corporate governance has recently proposed some key recommendations with a view to enhancing the corporate governance standards of listed entities.
+In 2017, the SEBI committee on corporate governance proposed some key recommendations with a view to enhancing the corporate governance standards of listed entities.
 These recommendations include, inter alia:

 - the separation of roles of the chairperson and the managing director or chief executive officer;